dicebear/dicebear/apps/docs/pages/styles/weave/index.md

 ---
 title: Weave – Avatar Style
 description: >
-  Create Weave avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free plaid pattern avatar generator that crosses pastel stripes into a woven texture.
+Create Weave avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---